 John enjoys sharing Ayurveda within the context of his Catholic roots, and finds Ayurveda gives him an opportunity to participate in the healing mission of the Church.
 Jesus expressed God's love by feeding and healing the sick.
 That kindness is the fundamental ministry of Ayurveda as well.

-Questions, Comments & Impressions of 'how does your body type affect digestion?'?Is there something you'd like to know about 'how does your body type affect digestion?'?
+Questions, Comments & Impressions of 'how does body type (dosha) affect digestion?'?Is there something you'd like to know about 'how does body type (dosha) affect digestion?'?